 In making the assessment, the Directors of the Company have considered the likely impacts of international and economic uncertainties on the Company, operations and the investment portfolio.
 The Directors also regularly assess the resilience of key third-party service providers, most notably the Investment Manager and Fund Administrator.
 In making their assessment, the Directors have considered the likely impacts of international and economic uncertainties on the Company, operations and the investment portfolio.
-These include, but are not limited to, geopolitical events, the war in Ukraine, the ongoing Israel/Palestine conflict, political and economic instability in the UK, supply shortages and inflationary pressures.
+These include, but are not limited to, geopolitical events, the conflicts in Ukraine and the Middle East and inflationary pressures.